breathingstatue/blender-plugin/README.md

 First release

 20.24.3
-I don't include props modules or custom attribute revolts, I'll see if bpy.context.scene works in import/export.
+Deleted props modules and removed custom property "revolt"

-Changes: new panels and buttons, structural changes, operator labeling, registrations
+Changes from the start: new panels and buttons, structural changes, operator labeling, registrations